Topological Spectral Bands with Frieze Groups: Numerical Experiments

 \subsection{Numerical algorithm for the K-theoretic labels}

-As we argued in the first section, a dynamical matrix is simply a self-adjoint element $h$ from $M_N(\CM) \otimes C^\ast_r(F)$ and so are its spectral projections.
-However, these elements connect with the physical models through the left regular representations, hence we want our numerical experiments to be carried out within these representations.
-The group $F$, however, will be reduced to $F/k\ZM$, for some large even integer $k$, in order to generate a finite system with no boundary.
+We generate finite-size models that can be handled on a computer from the group algebra $C^\ast_R(F/k\ZM)$, for some large even integer $k$.
 As we already stated, the subgroup $k\ZM$ is normal in $F$, hence the quotient of a self adjoint element $h$ from $F$ to $F/k\ZM$ preserves the resolvent spectrum

-In other words, the spectral gaps of $h$ are not contaminated by our finite volume approximations, as it is usually the case if other boundary conditions are imposed.
+In other words, the spectral gaps of $h$ are not contaminated by our finite volume approximations.

 First, we need to acknowledge a few practical book keeping details.
 The group $F/k \ZM$ is manipulated on the computer by mapping it in a convenient model group.
 This model group is simply a subgroup of the permutation group of $|F/k \ZM|$ objects.
-For $F=p2mm$, for example, the group homomorphism is implemented by labeling the group elements as
+For $F=p2mm$, for example, this map is implemented by labeling the group elements as

 which gives rise to a map $F/k \ZM \to \{1,2,\ldots, |F/k \ZM|\}$.
 Then the group table can be encoded in a two-index array

 by using the rule~\eqref{Eq:Compo1}.
 Obviously, the relation stated in Eq.~\eqref{Eq:Prod} assigns a unique permutation to each element $f_j \in F/k\ZM$, acting as